webplatform/docs/apis/css-regions/Region/getComputedRegionStyle/index.md

 // get a sample of pull-quote content var pull = contents[0].querySelector('aside.pullquote')

-// are there discrepancies in how text would be colored
+// are there discrepancies in how the pull-quote's text
-// throughout the chain?
-varies = regionsVaryCSS(regions, pull, 'color');
+// would be colored throughout the region chain? varies = regionsVaryCSS(regions, pull, 'color');

 function regionsVaryCSS(regs, elem, prop) {